aws-samples/aws-iot-twinmaker-samples/src/modules/insights/README.md

 It deploys the following 2 stacks:

 * CookieFactorySageMakerStack - Deploys two SageMaker endpoints, one as a sample simulation service for running MapleSoft simulation, the other as an inference endpoint using a pretrained anomaly detection model.
 Both endpoints accept HTTP POST requests.
 See a sample request in the "Test SageMaker Endpoints" section below.
-* CookieFactoryKdaStack - Contains a KDA Studio notebook application configured with the AWS IoT TwinMaker connector library.
+* CookieFactoryKdaStack - Contains a KDA Studio notebook application configured with the AWS IoT TwinMaker Flink library.
 In this notebook you can write Flink SQL streaming applications against AWS IoT TwinMaker data sources.
 The notebook application also interacts with the simulation/anomaly detection features hosted in SageMaker.

+**Note**
+* For the general guide on AWS IoT TwinMaker Flink library, see [IoT TwinMaker Flink Library Guide](./iot-twinmaker-flink-library-guide.md).
-Please note that the KDA notebook may incur AWS charges, so we recommend that you stop the instance when it is not needed.
+* The KDA notebook may incur AWS charges, so we recommend that you stop the instance when it is not needed.

 ## Prerequisites